 There are also many things to do in the city for free.
 Take a look at this article to learn more about free and budget-friendly things to do in the city.

 Social Myths About Hong Kong

-Myth 3 – The Local Language is Mandarin
+Myth Number 3 – The Local Language is Mandarin

-It is a common misconception that the language spoken in Hong Kong is Mandarin.
+It is a common misconception and probably one of the most pervasive myths about Hong Kong that the language spoken is Mandarin.
 Mandarin is actually spoken by many in Hong Kong as a third language, after Cantonese and English.
 This is mostly thanks to a law put in place in by China in 1997, making it a mandatory subject in all schools.